benbraou/flex-layout-wiki/Custom-Breakpoints.md

 ### Constraints to customization

 Developers have, however, **one** (1) significant constraint to the customization processes.
+Developers should note that each flex-layout directive has hard-coded selectors that use these specific alias.

-Note that each flex-layout directive has hard-coded selectors that use these specific selectors (e.g. [layout.ts](https://github.com/angular/flex-layout/blob/master/src/lib/flexbox/api/layout.ts#L34-L45)
+Consider - for example - the **[layout.ts](https://github.com/angular/flex-layout/blob/master/src/lib/flexbox/api/layout.ts#L34-L45)**
 ```js
 @Directive({selector: `
   [fxLayout],